top of page

 • Lactose-free yogurt, dairy-free muffins, or herbal teas

-Let your safari guide or camp manager know of any concerns, and they’ll ensure the right items are packed for your excursions.
+Let your safari guide or camp manager know of any concerns.
+They’ll ensure the right items are packed for your excursions.

 Ingredient Safety and Allergy Awareness

-For guests with food allergies, ingredient safety is a top priority.
-Most safari camps follow strict protocols to avoid cross-contamination, and many train their staff specifically in allergy management.
+For guests with food allergies, ingredient safety is paramount.
+Most safari camps follow strict protocols to avoid cross-contamination.
+Many also train their staff specifically in allergy management.
+Camps typically use:

 • Dedicated prep areas for allergen-free meals